-If you ever experience this, it’s because a biofilm (a number of organic and inorganic material collected on the surface) has accumulated in one or more of the filtration stages and that the levels of contaminants in the water have risen.
-The quickest solution for this is to replace any clogged filters or membrane and see if there is an improvement in the taste or odour.
+This is because a biofilm (a number of organic and inorganic material collected on the surface) has accumulated in one or more of the filtration stages.
+Due to this the levels of contaminants in the water rise.
+The quickest solution for this is to replace any clogged filters or membrane.
+You can then check if there is an improvement in the taste or odour.
 Ensure that the filters are changed every 12 months.

-In an RO water purifier, if you find that the water has a metallic taste, since RO purifiers use copper tubing in its mechanism, it means the water may have dissolved a high amount of sulfate, chloride and bicarbonates which has left that taste in the water.
+RO purifiers use copper tubing in its mechanism.
+If you find that the water has a metallic taste, it means the water may have dissolved a high amount of sulfate, chloride and bicarbonates which has left that taste in the water.
 Similarly, if you find the water to be slightly salty, it means the salt and other solids have dissolved in the water.
 The RO needs to be fully functional for it to eliminate these particles from the water.
-You can call a professional for a maintenance check and get the purifier cleaned once every 6 months.
+Call a professional for a maintenance check and get the purifier cleaned once every 6 months.

 Slow Water Flow

-Your purifier worked perfectly fine the first few years and it would release enough water to fill the glass but now it only fills half a glass and the water flow from the faucet stops.
-One of the biggest reasons for this is, you either have low volume or low pressure of water.
+Earlier, your purifier would release enough water to fill the glass but now it only fills half a glass and the water flow from the faucet stops.
+This is because you either have low volume or low pressure of water.
 An RO needs a minimum pressure of 40 to 60 psi (pounds per square inch) to operate properly.
 There could also be a malfunction in the water storage tank.
 There is an air bladder in the water tank which works faster, depending on how much water is stored in the tank.
 The more water, the more the pressure.

 If there is leakage in the bladder, it doesn’t release enough pressure and this leads to slow water flow from the faucet.
 Clogged water filter cartridges due to high sediment content in the water is also a possible reason for this problem.
 If the filters are clogged, get them replaced.